Amazon EFS quotas - Amazon Elastic File System

 Amazon EFS quotas that you can increase

 Service Quotas is an AWS service that helps you manage your quotas, or limits, from one location.
-In the Service Quotas console, you can view all Amazon EFS limit values and request a quota increase for the number of EFS file systems in an AWS Region.
+In the Service Quotas console, you can view Amazon EFS limit values and request a quota increase for the number of EFS file systems in an AWS Region and the read IOPS for frequently accessed data.

 You can also request an increase for the following Amazon EFS quotas by contacting AWS Support.
 To learn more, see Requesting a quota increase.
 The Amazon EFS service team reviews each request individually.